Processing math: 100%

 1995 Norway Abel p2b

-Two circles of the same radii intersect in two distinct points $A$ and $B$.
-A line $P$, not touching any of the circles, intersects the circles again at $A$ and $B$.
-Prove that $Q$ lies on the perpendicular bisector of $AB$.
+Two circles of the same radii intersect in two distinct points P and Q. A line passing through P, not touching any of the circles, intersects the circles again at A and B. Prove that Q lies on the perpendicular bisector of AB.

 1996 Norway Abel p1